CEL Events

 Participants will be allotted up to $600 of professional development funding for time spent completing the training, revising their course, and participating in the mandatory events.
 The Center for Engaged Learning’s leadership team will make the final determination on successful completion of all aspects of the professional learning.

-Please note: those who have already completed the January 2023 or Summer 2023 Basics of UDL course are not eligible for the professional development funding award.
+Please note: those who have already completed the January 2023 or 2024, or Summer 2023 or 2024 Basics of UDL course are not eligible for the professional development funding award.

 Eligibility

-Please note: this is a repeat of the 2023 course.
-While we encourage anyone to participate again, those who have already completed the January 2023 or Summer 2023 Basics of UDL course are not eligible for the professional development funding award.
+Please note: this is a repeat of the 2023 and 2024 course.
+While we encourage anyone to participate again, those who have already completed the January 2023 and 2024, or Summer 2023 and 2024 Basics of UDL course are not eligible for the professional development funding award.

 Expectations